sonikagithub/-GPT-Clone/README.md

 Enter a prompt and send—responses stream back in real time from the server via the OpenAI API.

-Troubleshooting

-Incorrect API key provided
-Ensure OPENAI_API_KEY is set in server/.env, there are no extra characters/spaces, and the server has been restarted after changes.

-CORS / Network errors
-Verify:

 Server is running on PORT you expect (5000 by default).

-VITE_API_BASE_URL (if used) matches your server URL.

 cors() middleware is enabled on the server.